25 Best Google Apps in 2026 to Save Time and Get More Done

 Google Drive lets you store, organize, and share all types of files in the cloud with security.

-I use it all the time to maintain my blog drafts, PDFs, images, and documents properly.
+I use it all the time to properly maintain my blog drafts, PDFs, images, and documents.
 And since they are stored in the cloud system, you will never lose them.

 Other than this, this app makes it easy to share heavy files with literally anyone.
-All you need to do is share a link to the file with edit/view access, and the other person can work on it without any downloads or large files.
+All you need to do is share a link to the file with edit/view access, and the other person can work on it without downloading or sending large files.

 So, next time you want to share a large file, just go to your Drive and share a link to it.